Francescabazzo/docsify-this-one-page-article/home.md

 This means that the **/rest/products/search endpoint** is susceptible to SQL Injection into the q parameter.
 This is a SQL injection vulnerability that I exploited to solve the challenge.

-In order to exfiltrate the database schema, it was necessary to craft an attack payload which is a **UNION SELECT** merging the data from sqlite_master table into the products returned in the JSON result of the request.
+In order to exfiltrate the database schema, it was necessary to craft an attack payload which is a **UNION SELECT** merging the data from sqlite_master table into the Products table, which consists on the products returned in the previous JSON result.

 By injecting
 <pre>